jkalleberg/DV-TrioTrain/docs/getting-started/walk-through.md

     --8<-- "./triotrain/model_training/tutorial/resources_used.json"
     ```

-The hardware listed for each phase in the above example (e.g. mem, ntasks, gpus, etc.) are provided to illustrate which phases are memory intensive, but should not be interpretedate as the minimum or the optimum resources required for each phase.
-The MU Lewis Research Computing Cluster is heterogenous, so several of the example phases request resources to maximize the number of compute nodes possible.
+The hardware listed above for each phase (e.g. mem, ntasks, gpus, etc.)  illustrate which phases are memory intensive.
+These values should not be interpretedate as the minimum or the optimum resources required for each phase.
+The MU Lewis Research Computing Cluster is heterogenous, so several phases within the example config file request resources to maximize the number of compute nodes for running a memory-intensive phase.

 For the tutorial, copy the above example into a new file, and manually edit the SBATCH parameters to match your HPC cluster (i.e. changing the partition list, account, and email address).